Featured

 5. Protecting consumer safety: IP protection can also help ensure that products and services meet certain safety standards, as well as protect consumers from counterfeit or unsafe products.

-What happens on breaching intellectual property rights?
+What happens when breaching intellectual property rights?

 Breaching intellectual property rights can result in legal action, including lawsuits and financial penalties.
 The specific consequences depend on the type of intellectual property being infringed (e.g., copyright, trademark, patent) and the laws of the country where the infringement occurred.
 In addition to legal action, reputational damage and loss of business opportunities can occur as a result of breaching intellectual property rights.